-Click Next to select the location of the COMSOL Runtime files and the click Install, as shown in the figure below.
+Click Next to proceed to the Options page, as shown in the figure below.

+On this page, you can set the destination folder for the COMSOL Runtime files, choose to register LiveLinkTM products (if included), and control how updates for the COMSOL Runtime are handled.
+Click Install to continue.
 The installation takes a few minutes and, when finished, the installer will prompt the user to start the application.